-- Assurance of approach and plan This will be carried out as soon as the PIT Approach & Plan document is available; - Assurance of coverage This will be carried out as soon as the RTTM and test scenarios are available. - Assurance of execution The Programme participant undertaking the testing will produce, a Test Completion Report including workoff, with associated test evidence, which will be reviewed to inform the test assurance position associated with a Programme participant's completion. - Additional assurance The above may be supplemented by additional activities.
+- Assurance of approach and plan This will be carried out after the PIT Approach & Plan document is available; - Assurance of coverage This will be carried out after the RTTM and test scenarios are available. - Assurance of execution The Programme participant undertaking the testing will produce, a Test Completion Report including workoff, with associated test evidence, which will be reviewed to inform the test assurance position associated with a Programme participant's completion. - Additional assurance The above may be supplemented by additional activities.
 These could include: - Test evidence reviews; - Defects reviews; - Quality gate attendance; and